All Episodes

 I just keep American money.

-So I hand him a hundred dollar bill.
+So I hand him a $100 bill.

-The guy Tom, why don't you pick it up from there?
+You know, as a tip, the guy, Tom, why don't you pick it up from there?

 Because Tom O'Shea is with us, a good friend of ours from Fox.

-He looked at it, totally mesmerized, and he said, This is for me.
+He looked at it, totally mesmerized, and he said, this is for me.

-And she wanted, yeah.
+And Sean said, yeah.

-He goes, No, really?
+He goes, no, really?

 Yeah.